The Trondheim Conference on Biodiversity

 Those negotiating the post-2020 global biodiversity framework will need a clear understanding of the available evidence in order to help them develop a framework for the future that is both sufficiently ambitious for setting the world on a path to achieve the 2050 Vision for Biodiversity, and at the same time ensures that biodiversity and ecosystem services support delivery of needs and aspirations in other sectors.

-A program for the conference is under development, and a draft program will be published here by 18 January.
-A concept note for the conference has been developed, and can be downloaded here.
+A program for the conference is under development, and a draft program outline (as of 28 January) may be downloaded here.
+The program will be detailed and revised in the light of advice received, and further iterations will follow.
+A concept note for the conference has been developed earlier, and can be downloaded here.

 The Norwegian Government is prepared to provide travel support for two participants from countries eligible for such support.
 More information on rules for travel support will be made available early 2019.